stride3d/stride-docs/en/manual/scenes/entities/transform/matrixes.md

 ## Updating matrixes

 Matrixes are updated by a processor after every update tick.
-This means that when an entity is first added to a scene, or when it's transform changes, the matrixes contain invalid information.
+This means that when an entity is first added to a scene, or when it's transform changes after an update, the matrixes become out-of-date.

 Matrixes can be manually updated using [`UpdateLocalMatrix`](xref:Stride.Engine.TransformComponent.UpdateLocalMatrix) and [`UpdateWorldMatrix`](xref:Stride.Engine.TransformComponent.UpdateWorldMatrix).
-It's recommended to call these methods before doing anything with matrixes to ensure they provide correct information.
+It's recommended to call these methods before doing anything with matrixes to ensure they are valid.

 ## Matrix properties